 Perhaps you’ve heard of JPMorgan Chase.
-With over $1.5 million in domestic assets and nearly 5,400 U.S. branches as of June 2016, it’s currently the largest bank in our nation.
+With over $1.6 trillion in domestic assets and nearly 5,400 U.S. branches as of September 2016, it’s currently the largest bank in our nation.
 And as our largest bank, it certainly touts some of the best credit card offers out there.
 Of course, what card you should apply for — no matter the issuer — hinges on your spending habits and your credit score.
 It’s also tremendously important to read all the fine print to determine if a piece of plastic is indeed right for you.

 How to Get a Chase Credit Card

 Practically all Chase credit cards require good credit, so it’s a good idea to see where you stand before you go ahead and apply for one.
-(You can do so by viewing two of your credit scores, updated every 14 days, for free on Credit.com.)
+(You can do so by viewing two of your credit scores for free on Credit.com.)
 If your credit is in rough shape, you may want to try improving your scores before hitting “send” on that application.
 You can generally raise your scores by paying down existing credit card debts, disputing errors on your credit reports and limiting new credit inquiries.